tomomilove/tomomilove.github.io/blog.md

 This made me really happy.
 It had been a week since I had seen you, and I was feeling lonely, so getting to talk with you was really nice!
 I'm not sure if I was helpful, but I hope it was a nice time for you too.

 Also, it reminded me from my days as a lecturer.
 I used to practice my lectures every week by giving them to a friend.
 That was a 1.5 hour commitment from that friend every week... pretty intense.
-I think that sort of thing is helpful though!
+I think I gave my friend tea and snacks as thanks.

 # 11 November
 ## Getting to know Lee